reedhhw/bridgefy-ios-developer-1/README.md

 Bridgefy Transmitter is a library that allows the client to transmit data to nearby peers without the necessity of an Internet connection or an access point.
 It also implements a mesh-network transmission algorithm that enables devices to send data to peers that are so far away that they aren't visible to the client device.

  **IMPORTANT NOTE!**
-This repository doesn't containt the official version of the framework, in order to run the example projects, please go the [distribution repository][BRIDGEFY_DIST] to get the last official version of `BFTransmitter.framework` and replace the local copy.
-You will also need to have an API key for every project you run, go to the [Bridgefy website][BRIDGEFY_WEB] to know how to obtain it.
+This repository doesn't contain the official version of the framework.
+In order to run the example projects, please go to the [distribution repository][BRIDGEFY_DIST] to get the latest official version of `BFTransmitter.framework` and replace the local copy.
+You will also need to have an API key for every project you run, so please go to [Bridgefy website][BRIDGEFY_WEB] to know how to obtain it.

 ---